 Excitement

-The excess drooling in Cane Corsos is caused by a dog’s happiness, excitement, and panting.
-As we all know, in those moments, the dog’s mouth is usually opened, so the saliva goes out.
-Therefore, dog owners don’t need to be worried to see their pet drooling every time they come back home.
-It’s one of the ways to show you how much your pet is excited to see that you’ve arrived home.
+A dog’s happiness, excitement, and panting are the main causes of excessive drooling in Cane Corsos.
+As we all know, the dog’s mouth is usually opened in those moments, so the saliva goes out.
+Therefore, dog owners don’t need to be worried to seeing their pets drooling every time they come back home.
+It’s one of the ways to show you how excited your pet is to know that you’ve arrived home.

 Attractive scent

-Another reason for Cane Corso's drooling is found in the scent of smell.
-Food activates the senses and prepares the brain for the meal, so when your four-legged friend excessively drools, then he probably smelled something tasty coming from your kitchen.
+Another reason for Cane Corso’s drooling is the smell.
+Food activates the senses and prepares the brain for the meal, so when your four-legged friend excessively drools, he probably smells something tasty coming from your kitchen.

 When to become concerned about your Cane Corso drooling?

 Unusual and smelly drooling can be caused by bacteria and collected tartar and plaque in their teeth.
 As one of the best solutions for dealing with tartar and plaque is to use dental sticks and chew toys.
-Dog toys made of a durable rubber should help your dog in jaw and teeth strengthening as well.
+Dog toys made of durable rubber should help your dog in jaw and teeth strengthening.

 A foreign object stuck between teeth is another cause for a Cane Corso drooling.
-It can be a small piece of bone, plastic toy, or wood that may cause pains too.
-So, if you spot an unusual slobbering, you gotta check your dog’s jaw first.
+It can also be a small piece of bone, plastic toy, or wood that may cause pain.
+So, if you spot an unusual slobbering, you’ve got to check your dog’s jaw first.

 Anxiety in Cane Corso may occur when your pooch spends plenty of time alone or if he/she hasn’t been properly socialized.
 Cane Corso's socialization takes an important part in tailoring your dog’s personality and helps him/her to build a strong and confident temperament.

-The third concern for a Cane Corso drooling is found in overheating.
+The third concern for a Cane Corso drooling is overheating.
 The most common signs of overheating are panting, shaking, drooling, and lethargy.
-Therefore, you should pay special attention to your Corso’s hydration during the summer months.
+Therefore, you should pay special attention to your Corso’s hydration during summer.

 How to deal with your Cane Corso drooling?